Questions We Ask

 b.
 Chapters in books

 1. Wenzel TJ^, Mousseau DD.
-(2023).
+(2025).
 Chapter 19: Maximizing the utility of brain organoid models and overcoming their perceived limitations.
 Handbook of Neural Engineering: A Modern Approach.
 Elsevier.
-In Press.
 ISBN: .
 Invited by editor Dr. Stephanie Willerth (University of Victoria).

 c.
 Conference publications